 Leisure Facility

-Active Life @CoxhoeActive Life @Coxhoe is a community sports and fitness centre in Coxhoe, County Durham.
+Active Life @CoxhoeActive Life @Coxhoe is a sports and leisure facility serving the Coxhoe neighbourhood of Durham.

 Leisure Facility

-Active Life @CoxhoeActive Life @Coxhoe is a community sports and fitness centre in Coxhoe, County Durham.
+Active Life @CoxhoeActive Life @Coxhoe is a sports and leisure facility serving the Coxhoe neighbourhood of Durham.

 View Info →Nightlife & Music